 Snag a spot on the patio or inside and delight in Huevos Rancheros, Chilaquiles, or Migas at Los Reyes.

 Big adventures sometimes require smaller, easier to manage breakfasts.
 Find a quick or on-the-go-breakfast at one of these local favorites.

 Journey Coffee Co. is a hot spot for third wave coffee, fresh baked treats, and a quick breakfast.
 Grab an avocado toast, açai bowl, or their famous breakfast wrap (stuffed with a savory combo of eggs and bacon, plus a subtle kick from pepper jack cheese and chipotle spread).
-With vegan, paleo, and gluten free options frequenting their bakery case, it’s also great choice for specialized diets.
+With vegan, paleo, and gluten free options frequenting their bakery case, it’s also a great choice for specialized diets.

 Pure Grain Bakery and Café in Historic Downtown Vacaville is offering up their own quick breakfast options, such as a freshly baked bagel topped with lox, cream cheese, tomato, and onion, grilled breakfast burritos, or decadent, freshly baked pastries and desserts.
 Many of their treats are German-inspired, so finding surprising and unusual things to sample is never difficult at this bakery.
 Bonus points if you get your order to-go and stroll down the road to check out the historic homes along Buck Avenue.